KarMiles/physio-clinic/README.md

 - To maximise customers' retainment.
 - To promote knowledge on benefits of treatments on offer.
 - To receive requests for booking.
-- To enable custommer - company correspondence.
+- To enable customer - company correspondence.
 - To build customer database.
-- To differenciate between different kinds of users in terms of access and ability to edit and delete information.
+- To differentiate between different kinds of users in terms of access and ability to edit and delete information.
 - To assure access to the service on different kinds of devices.

 ### **User goals**
 - To be able to use service intuitively and with ease.
-- To be able to read content withouth sharing any details.
+- To be able to read content without sharing any details.
 - To find details on what kinds of treatments are offered and about their benefits.
 - To be able to contact the company to book a specific treatment or about other related topics.
 - To open and then access account for easier communication.
 - To log in and log out as needed.
 - To log in with a chosen user name to maintain privacy.
-- To have an esthetically pleasing and functionally easy experience while using the webpage.
+- To have an aesthetically pleasing and functionally easy experience while using the webpage.
 - To be able give feedback on treatments already received.
 - To be able to upload, update and delete information on treatments contained in the posts (for staff users only).